Mary, Joseph and Larry: Release and reception

-"Mary, Joseph and Larry" first aired on November 10, 2002.
+"Mary, Joseph and Larry" first aired on November 10, 2002 on HBO.
 In the United States, the episode was watched by 4.81 million viewers during its original broadcast.
 It received a 3.1% share among adults between the ages of 18 and 49, meaning that it was seen by 3.1% of all households in that demographic.
-It marked an increase in viewership from the previous episode, "Krazee-Eyez Killa", which had also earned a 3.1% rating, but drew in less viewers at 4.59 million.
+It marked an increase in viewership from the previous episode, "Krazee-Eyez Killa", which had also earned a 3.1% rating, but drew in fewer viewers at 4.59 million.
 It was first released on home video in the United States on January 18, 2005, in the Complete Third Season DVD box set.

 It received positive reviews from critics.
 Max Nicholson of IGN found the episode similar to "The Bare Midriff", a later episode of Curb Your Enthusiasm which also focused on religion.
 He ultimately listed it as the seventh best episode of the series.
 Deciders Kayla Cobb felt the episode would be controversial if aired later in the series' run, particularly for Larry's ogling of Mary's actress.
 However, Cobb notes that she does think the scene is one of Curb Your Enthusiasm's tamer jokes.
 Jake Hodges of Collider listed "Mary, Joseph and Larry" as one of the best Christmas-themed television episodes, describing it as one of the funniest episodes of the already great third season; as did Jessica Sager of Parade and Esther Zuckerman of Time.
+CBS News' Rebecca Leung praised the episode, finding it perfectly representative of David's "cutting-edge" comedy.
 Cheryl Hines called the episode her favorite in an interview, citing her heavy involvement in its creation as the reason.
-CBS News' Rebecca Leung praised the episode, finding it perfectly representative of David's "cutting-edge" comedy.

 At the 55th Directors Guild of America Awards, David Steinberg received a nomination for Outstanding Directing in a Comedy Series, but lost to Bryan Gordon for "The Special Section", another episode of Curb Your Enthusiasm.
 Steinberg was also nominated for Outstanding Directing for a Comedy Series at the 55th Primetime Emmy Awards.
 He similarly lost to another Curb Your Enthusiasm episode, this time being "Krazee-Eyez-Killa", directed by Robert B. Weide.